MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/enable-use-comprehensive-auditing.md

 ---
-title: "Enable and use retrieve multiple auditing (Dynamics 365 Customer Engagement)| MicrosoftDocs" ms.custom: ""
+title: "Enable and use comprehensive auditing (Dynamics 365 Customer Engagement)| MicrosoftDocs" ms.custom: ""
 description: Learn how to enable auditing to be used for reports in the Office 365 Security Compliance Center. ms.date: 03/01/2018